DavisLaboratory/GeoMXAnalysisWorkflow/README.md

-# Analysing GeoMX DSP dataset with standR
+# Analysing GeoMx DSP dataset with standR

 ## Overview

-This workshop will focus on performing analysis of spatial transcriptomics data from the Nanostring GeoMX DSP platform.
-We will perform data QC, normalisation and batch correction using methods in the `standR` package to analyse a publicly available GeoMX WTA dataset.
+This workshop will focus on performing analysis of spatial transcriptomics data from the Nanostring GeoMx DSP platform.
+We will perform data QC, normalisation and batch correction using methods in the `standR` package to analyse a publicly available GeoMx WTA dataset.
 Following this, we will perform differential expression analysis using tools from the `limma` and `edgeR` packages.
 Finally, we will carry out a gene set enrichment analysis (GSEA) using `fry` from the `limma` package and visualise and interpret the GSEA results using the `vissE` package.

 The workshop will be organised into two broad sections:
 * Processing and analysing the data using standR
 * Performing DE analysis and GSEA

-Detailed material can be found [here](https://davislaboratory.github.io/GeoMXAnalysisWorkflow/).
+Detailed material can be found [here](https://davislaboratory.github.io/GeoMxAnalysisWorkflow/).

 ## Pre-requisites

-The workshop is aimed at researchers who are interested in analysing GeoMX transcriptomics data.
+The workshop is aimed at researchers who are interested in analysing GeoMx transcriptomics data.
 Some basic R knowledge is assumed - this is not an introduction to R course.
 If you are not familiar with the R statistical programming language it is strongly suggested that you work through an introductory R course before you attend this workshop.